25prabhu10/notes/docs/Concepts/AWS/AWS_EC2.md

 ## SSH into EC2 Instance

-You can connect to an EC2 instance from your workstation through SSH.
+You can connect to an EC2 instance from your workstation through SSH

 ### In Linux/Mac